Sterling (GBP) Remains Resilient Despite Another Defeat for PM May

 GBPUSD continues to trade either side of 1.2750 with the bid being bolstered by growing expectations that a No Deal Brexit – the market’s worse-case scenario – will not happen.
 The UK Parliament now has a cross-party majority against a No Deal outcome and this is underpinning the British Pound against a range of currencies.
 The daily chart also shows the pair trading above the 20- and 50-day moving averages – which should provide short-term support – although further upside progress is not expected ahead of next Tuesday’s vote.

 GBPUSD Daily Price Chart (June 2018 – January 10, 2019)

 If you are interested in trading, or just curious about how and why market moves occur, we have recently produced a new guide – How to Start Trading: Top Tips and Guides for Beginners – to help you start your journey.

 IG Client Retail sentiment data confirms a mixed-to-positive picture for the GBPUSD.
 Retail traders are 53.6% net-long the pair, a bearish contrarian indicator.
 However, recent daily and weekly positional changes suggest that GBPUSD may move higher.

 What is your view on Brexit and Sterling – bullish, bearish or bored??
-You can let us know via the form at the end of this piece or you can contact the author at email@example.com via Twitter @nickcawley1.
+You can let us know via the form at the end of this piece or you can contact the author at firstname.lastname@example.org or via Twitter @nickcawley1.